Cosmo-Pop/pop-cosmos/README.md

 ```bash
   pip install .
 ```
-This will obtain any dependencies and will install the code, which can then be imported in Python by doing e.g.:
+This will obtain any dependencies and will install the code, which can then be imported in Python by doing:
 ```python
 import pop_cosmos
 ```